We first published this alert in March 2020 and we have updated it to reflect more recent developments

 ||The higher of €10,000,000 and up to 2% of the total worldwide annual turnover of the preceding financial year|

 If the breach has a cross-border impact, this could potentially mean fines from multiple regulators in different jurisdictions.
 It is important to remember that it is not just GDPR which allows regulators to act.
 For example in December 2020 the Singapore DPA (PDPC) investigated Water + Plants Lab for failing to prevent a ransomware attack on its systems despite the fact that the company had taken some preventative measures and was able to restore its data successfully from back up.
 In the same month the PDPC also investigated R.I.S.E Aerospace after it suffered a ransomware attack and that followed a similar investigation in October 2020 into Everlast.
-Whilst these investigations did not result in substantial fines the PDPC has new powers from 1 February 2021 which include the ability to fine up to 10% of an organisation’s Singapore-based revenue.
+Whilst these investigations did not result in substantial fines the PDPC has had new powers from 1 February 2021 which include the ability to fine up to 10% of an organisation’s Singapore-based revenue.

 What are some examples of ransomware attacks?